 Timed writes, and beyond.

-If you have not been incorporating timed writes and other varieties of open ended writing activities, I want to recommend it.
-This year, I have branched out from my 8 minute timed writes every 3-4 weeks, to including relaxed writes (scriptio otiosa) of 15-25 mins, with and without scaffolding like sentence frames (which my district really wants teachers to be using).
+If you have not been incorporating timed writes and other varieties of open-ended writing activities, I want to recommend it.
+This year, I have branched out from my 8-minute timed writes every 3-4 weeks, to including relaxed writes (scriptio otiosa) of 15-25 mins, with and without scaffolding like sentence frames (which my district really wants teachers to be using, and which really helps the kids who would otherwise be crippled by writer’s block).

-Another new thing I did was to give each of them a list of useful transitional phrases to support their writing of narratives.
-They will keep it in their writing portfolio and use it for all future written activities.
+Another new thing I did was to give each of them a list of useful transitional phrases (I created this in spreadsheet format for ease of organization) to support their writing of narratives.
+They keep it in their writing portfolio and use it for all future written activities.
 Students really liked having this.
 This is adapted from a list I created for Rusticatio back in 2007, and put it into a Google sheets (linked below)

 Doing this activity during the final exam period, is so low-anxiety, and positive.
 I highly recommend this.

-Added bonus: next month we have a parent open house, and rather than (or in addition to) talking about what I do, I can show parents these folders, and they can see for themselves how much Latin writing their kids are doing.
-It will be just like my conference with my daughter’s 3rd grade teacher.
-She pulled out a portfolio containing free writes, timelines, pictures with captions, etc. I’m doing exactly that: including little book projects, 4 frame illustrations, captions on Movie Talk stills, etc. In short, anything they produce becomes an artifact to show off and/or use as data/evidence of progress.
+Added bonus: During parent open house, rather than (or in addition to) talking about what I do, I can show parents these portfolios, and they can see for themselves how much Latin writing (and drawing) their kids are doing.
+It will be just like my conference with my daughter’s 3rd grade teacher: she pulled out a portfolio containing free writes, timelines, pictures with captions, etc. I’m doing exactly that: including little book projects, 4 frame illustrations, captions on Movie Talk stills, etc. In short, anything they produce becomes an artifact to show off and/or use as data/evidence of progress.

 Article by Bob Patrick describing the whole concept, especially related to learning grammar: